-This Course explains the role that collaboration amongst disciplines working in healthcare can play in producing positive patient outcomes, and explores strategies to enable effective collaboration amongst these disciplines.
+This Course explains the role that collaboration amongst disciplines working in healthcare can play in producing positive patient outcomes and explores strategies to enable effective collaboration amongst these disciplines.

-If healthcare professionals are unable to collaborate, it can ultimately lead to a breakdown in the delivery of effective healthcare.
+If healthcare professionals are unable to collaborate, it can ultimately lead to a breakdown in the provision of effective healthcare.
 At the very heart of this collaborative process is the nurse, and for collaboration to be efficient and effective, it is critical to understand the nature of collaboration itself, how it can be facilitated and the principles of good communication.